lucasmarbatista/crop_match_slip_tom/README.md

 ### Tutorial Crop Match Slip TOM

+1. Press CTRL + P in your browser and print as PDF.
+   Note: There are 2 methods to print as PDF normally.
+   First one is "Microsoft Print to PDF" and "Save as PDF" Follow the instructions that match the way you printed or try both ways.

-1. Input the Match Slip PDF file.
+2. Click in "Select Input PDF" and select the Match Slip PDF file.

-2. Select the output path.
+3. Click in "Select Output PDF" Select the output path.
    Note: If the output path is not selected, the new PDF file will be created in the input file's directory.

-3. Tick the box “Page with header” if the selected page has a header or white space at the top of the first page.
+4. Tick the box “Microsoft print to PDF style page” if the selected page was printed using it.

-4. Click “Crop PDF” and check the new PDF file.
+5. Click “Crop PDF” and check the new PDF file.

 ### Printing tutorial